Jerry Richardson Stadium: Transportation and location

 Jerry Richardson Stadium is located near the campus entrance at Highway 29 (Tryon Street) north of Hayes Stadium in Charlotte.
 The school has announced various measures to control traffic on game days, including the closure of all entrances to the campus 5 hours prior to kickoff.
 Parking in designated lots around the campus on game days will be restricted to vehicles with an appropriate permit.
 The Lynx Blue Line provides light rail service to the stadium via JW Clay Blvd/UNC Charlotte station.

+UNC Charlotte’s bus system, Niner Transit, has scheduled stops along the Silver route.
+Roughly 2 hours before kickoff on days of a game, regular operations are reduced and the two football shuttles begin operations.